pramirez2019/SGCR/README.md

 - "ABMCategorias" delete button functionality (to delete a category)
 - Modify "c_name" and "c_description" name columns to "c_name_category" and "c_descrip_category" on Categ_rubros database
 - Update code for Add, Search, update and delete buttons fuctionalities with new name columns and check.
+- "ABM Consorcistas" update consorcista functionality (to update a consorcista)
+- "ABM Consorcistas" delete consorcista functionality (to delete a consorcista)
 - Create "services" table